jmcuneo/cs4241-guides/using.express.md

 ```

 ## But there's a middleware for grabbing JSON, right?
 Yes indeed. `express.json()` will handle this nicely for us.
-There's a [list of other express middleware](https://expressjs.com/en/resources/middleware.html) that's worht checking out. *IMPORTANT:* For JSON data, the body-parser middleware will only take action if the data sent to the server is passed with a `Content-Type` header of `application/json`.
+There's a [list of other express middleware](https://expressjs.com/en/resources/middleware.html) that's worth checking out. *IMPORTANT:* For JSON data, the body-parser middleware will only take action if the data sent to the server is passed with a `Content-Type` header of `application/json`.

 For example:
 ```js